Wood Village parties at 2025 City Nite Out

 “The faces on the kids enjoying the event is the best part,” Mayor Rios-Campos said.
 “This is all about them and the community.”

 The city held the event from 5-8 p.m.
-Friday, July 18, at Wood Village Baptist Church, 23601 NE Arata Rd.
-The event grows larger every year, not just in the number of activities and partner organizations, but the attendees.
-The city estimates more than 2,500 people showed up for the latest iteration of the summer festival.
+Friday, July 18, at Wood Village Baptist Church, 23601 NE Arata Road.
+The event continues to grow larger every year, not just in terms of the number of activities and partner organizations, but also in the number of attendees.
+The city estimates that more than 2,500 people attended the latest iteration of the summer festival.

 A live DJ played music and emceed hula hoop and dance contests with prizes.
 Kids enjoyed free popcorn, candy, and dinner.
 There was face painting and balloon animals; a bouncy slide and obstacle course; sports and a tractor ride; give aways and community resources; and the return of a big rig showcase.